diogopribeiro/Limn/README.md

 > }
 > ```

-Contrary to `dump()`, Limn can also properly extract the contents of Objective-C values.
-It does so using the [Runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime) API, in addition to the [Mirror](https://developer.apple.com/documentation/swift/mirror) API used for Swift values:
+Contrary to `dump()`, Limn can also properly extract the contents of Objective-C values using the [Runtime](https://developer.apple.com/documentation/objectivec/objective-c_runtime) API (in addition to the [Mirror](https://developer.apple.com/documentation/swift/mirror) API used for Swift values):

 ```swift
 Limn(of: UIView(), maxDepth: 3).sorted().dump(format: .init(maxItems: 4))